junebloom/fae/README.md

 app.entity.create().tag("hungry"); // Cleo (hairless!)
 ```

 Now we've got some cool cats, but we haven't stored any reference to them.
-How do we do access them?
+How do we access them?
 With queries!

 ```js
 // Get all entities with the "fur" tag.